PRAB > News & Knowledge > Case Studies > Case Study: Cashing in Your Chips

 When Mr. Hammouri joined the company last July, he found that Brek was using a chip processing system that formed the scrap into shapes resembling thick hockey pucks.
 He sees this as one of three primary methods for handling the scrap produced by machine tools.

-PRAB Vertical Axis Crusher and Steel Belt Conveyor Installation | Prab.com
+Prab Vertical Axis Crusher And Steel Belt Conveyor Installation | Prab.com

 Marwan Hammouri, president and CEO of Brek Manufacturing (inset), says that its chip and coolant recycling systems contribute to the company’s bottom line as well as its marketing efforts and reputation.
 Each system has a fairly small footprint and automates a formerly arduous operation.